 Take the Forest Park Police Department (FPPD), in a suburb nearby Cincinnati, Ohio.
 The 38-officer department was dealing with a high volume of property and crime scene evidence.
 But it was trying to keep track of all of it old school.
 The department was using an office-style system with stationary shelving.
 Each officer was assigned a plastic bin that sat on the metal shelving waiting for evidence to be dropped off.

 “It was pretty tough to find things.
 It got unorganized really quickly,” said Det.
 Phil Crowley, who is in charge of the FPPD’s property room.
-Purging was challenging too, involving a lot of follow up with the reporting officers.
+Purging was challenging too, involving a lot of follow-up with the reporting officers.
 With tiny aisles and too little space, the evidence room was cramped, confusing quarters.

 That’s not the case any longer.
 Now every piece of evidence or property is clearly labeled, tracked by the FPPD’s new software and sorted and stored in a distinct area within the expanded and upgraded storage space.
 Different types of evidence have their own storage areas on stationary or mobile shelving.
 There’s also refrigerated evidence storage.

-Securing Evidence Drop-Off
+Securing Evidence Drop-Off with Police Storage

 Officers can have greater confidence in the collection of evidence and the chain of custody thanks to a pass-thru evidence locker.
 Customized to the available space in the FPPD, the locker faces out to a processing room.
-There police officers can enter information into the tracking system, package the items appropriately, then deposit the property or evidence in a locked cabinet.
+Their police officers can enter information into the tracking system, package the items appropriately, then deposit the property or evidence in a locked cabinet.

 On the other side of the wall, property officers can access the separated, tracked evidence and properly store it for future use.
 The refrigerated shelving that is part of the pass-thru locker helps preserve biological specimens too.